neondatabase/website/content/docs/introduction/support.md

 ## Standard support

-Standard support adds access to the Neon Support team via Support tickets.
+Standard support includes access to the Neon Support team via support tickets.

 You can open support tickets in the Neon Console.
 Look for the **Support** link in the sidebar.
 It opens the **Create Support Ticket** modal, where you can describe your issue.
 To access the modal directly, [click here](https://console.neon.tech/app/projects?modal=support).